-Juliette Garside, Britain, is a financial correspondent at the Guardian.
-A business writer by training, she specializes in tax and offshore investigations.
+Juliette was previously a member of The Guardian's investigations team, specializing in tax and offshore investigations.
 In 2016, her scoop on the financial affairs of David Cameron's family forced him to become the first British prime minister to publish his tax returns.
-The story was part of the Guardian's coverage of the Panama Papers, the ICIJ-led project which won a Pulitzer Prize for explanatory reporting.
-Garside coordinated a team of nine reporters who worked for seven months to produce dozens of stories from London, New York and Sydney.
-As a result, 22 people were put under civil and criminal investigation in the U.K.In 2015, she was part of the Guardian team which worked on ICIJ's Swiss Leaks exposé into the private banking arm of HSBC.
-Their coverage led to two parliamentary inquiries and reform of Britain's "non-dom" laws, which had allowed wealthy foreign families to live in the U.K. largely tax free for several generations.The impact of the Panama Papers and Swiss Leaks in the U.K. saw the Guardian win investigation of the year at the British Journalism Awards in 2015 and 2016.Juliette joined the Guardian in 2011, having previously worked at the Daily Telegraph, the London Evening Standard and the Sunday Herald in Glasgow.
+The story was part of The Guardian's coverage of the Panama Papers, the ICIJ-led project which won a Pulitzer Prize for explanatory reporting, and 2016 investigation of the year (and investigation of the decade) at the British Journalism Awards.
+She coordinated a team of nine reporters who worked for seven months to produce dozens of stories from London, New York and Sydney.
+As a result, 22 people were put under civil and criminal investigation in the UK.